yegor256/blog/_drafts/_anti.md

 **Line hitter**.
-At first glance, the tests cover everything and code coverage tools confirm it with 100%, but in reality the tests only the hit code, without any output analysis.
+At first glance, the tests cover everything and code coverage tools confirm it with 100%, but in reality the tests merely hit the code, without doing any output analysis.

 **Forty-Foot Pole Test** ([see](https://stackoverflow.com/a/339247/187141)).
 Afraid of getting too close to the class they are trying to test, these tests